-As it turns out, about three billion batteries are thrown away every year in the US, according to the Environmental Protection Agency, with the majority of them ending up in landfills.
+As it turns out, about 3 billion batteries are thrown away every year in the United States, according to the Environmental Protection Agency, with the majority of them ending up in landfills.
 About 86,000 tons of waste every year is accounted for by single-use alkaline batteries.
 We have used various Nickel-Metal Hydride (NiMH) rechargeable batteries with mixed success for years, but find that it can take a long time to recharge them when depleted.

-Coming in both AA and AAA size, Pale Blue Lithium Rechargeable batteries can be reused about 1,000 times and have a recharge time of only one to two hours, much faster than traditional rechargeable batteries.
+Coming in both AA and AAA size, Pale Blue rechargeable batteries can be reused about 1,000 times and have a recharge time of only 1 to 2 hours, much faster than traditional rechargeable batteries.
 Pale Blue rechargeable batteries have an on-board charging and safety circuit, so we can recharge anywhere with a micro USB cable that’s included.
 The batteries can be topped off at any time.
 A built-in LED indicator lets us know when the battery is done charging.

 As for how well they work, we used them in our Blink security cameras for daily photos and to keep us abreast of our home temperature when we were away on speaking and other journalism work.
-They lasted the entire time without one recharge.
+They lasted the entire time we were away without one recharge.
 When used in a LED flashlight, the light was much brighter.
 The batteries also hold their charge better when not in use, another benefit of the Pale Blue lithium chemistry and smart circuitry.
-According to Pale Blue, one pack of Pale Blue USB rechargeable lithium batteries can replace up to 4,000 alkaline single use batteries.
+According to Pale Blue, one pack of Pale Blue USB rechargeable lithium batteries can replace up to 4,000 alkaline single-use batteries.

-A NiMH-based option for AA and AAA size batteries are GP ReCyko 2000 rechargeable batteries, using their GP Charger connected via a USB to micro USB cable, both provided.
-The GP ReCyko 2000 can be recharged about 1,000 times.
+These batteries are an NiMH-based option for AA and AAA size batteries, and can connect to their charger with a USB-to-micro-USB cable, which you can buy as a set.
+The GP ReCyko batteries can be recharged about 1,000 times.
 They do, however, take longer to charge, about eight hours.

 When it comes time to recycle our rechargeable batteries, we’ll be contacting Call2Recycle, North America’s first and largest battery stewardship program for recycling batteries, especially rechargeable batteries.
 According to Call2Recycle, there is currently no national stewardship solution to allow for free recycling of single-use alkaline batteries, except in Vermont.

-John D. Ivanko, with his wife Lisa Kivirist, have co-authored Rural Renaissance, Homemade for Sale, the award-winning ECOpreneuring and Farmstead Chef cookbook along with operating Inn Serendipity B&B and Farm, completely powered by renewable energy.
-Both are speakers at the Mother Earth News Fairs.
-As a writer and photographer, Ivanko contributes to Mother Earth News, most recently, Living with Renewable Energy Systems: Wind and Solar and 9 Strategies for Self-Sufficient Living.
+John D. Ivanko and his wife, Lisa Kivirist, have co-authored Rural Renaissance, Homemade for Sale, the award-winning ECOpreneuring and Farmstead Chef cookbook, along with operating Inn Serendipity B&B and Farm, completely powered by renewable energy.
+Both are speakers at the MOTHER EARTH NEWS FAIRS.
+As a writer and photographer, Ivanko contributes to MOTHER EARTH NEWS, most recently, Living with Renewable Energy Systems: Wind and Solar and 9 Strategies for Self-Sufficient Living.
 They live on a farm in southwestern Wisconsin with their son Liam, a 10.8-kW solar power station and millions of ladybugs.
 Read all of John’s MOTHER EARTH NEWS posts here.